c3rb3ru5d3d53c/binlex/docs/lir.md

 means:

 - no missing architectural side effects that you know about
-- no attached diagnostics

 Use `Partial` when you can describe some of the instruction but not all of it.
-Attach `LirDiagnostic` values to explain what is missing.
-That is the preferred way to model unsupported or architecture-specific cases without inventing false precision.

 Use `Partial` for intrinsic-backed placeholders when the intrinsic is carrying architectural detail that is not yet modeled directly in the lir IR.